Leonhard Grill: Research

 Grill's research group uses scanning tunneling microscopy and spectroscopy to study and selectively manipulate molecules on surfaces.
 His interests range from chemical processes of single atoms and molecules to the bottom-up growth of two-dimensional supra- and macromolecular assemblies.
 Additional research areas include molecules with mechanical, chemical, electronic, optical or electrical functionalities.

 By pulling individual polymers off of a surface with the tip of the scanning tunnelling microscope, Grill's group was able to measure for the first time the conductivity of individual molecular wires as a function of their length.
 He studied the switching mechanism of single-molecule switches, based on intramolecular isomerization or proton transfer.
 In addition, his group found that a strong influence of the immediate environment on each molecule existed – caused both by the atomic lattice of the surface and single atoms in the vicinity of the molecule.

 His contributions to the field of molecular dynamics on surfaces include rolling the first molecular wheels across a surface, activating molecular motors with light, and moving individual molecules over relatively large distances with extremely high precision.
 By combining a molecule with a surface, his group discovered a novel type of molecular motor that can move unidirectionally with 100% efficiency, and even transport individual carbon monoxide molecules as "cargo".
 This system has been described as "a nanoscale bulldozer".
+Through the precisely controlled collision of individual molecules on a surface, it was demonstrated that successful chemical reactions occur only in rare cases and exclusively under very specific geometric arrangements.

 Grill developed, together with Stefan Hecht, "covalent on-surface polymerization", in which molecular building blocks are connected to construct highly defined and stable networks on surfaces.